Jscherbe/vite-plugin-virtual-modules/README.md

 The example below just demonstrates returning JSON in an ES module but any form of ES module can be returned by the virtual module.

+If you encounter bugs or have a feature request, feel free to open an issue on github.

 ## Vite Setup

 ```js